purdue-cs193-fall-2019/homework-1-zylitoL/index.md

+# DeVon Young Herr's First CS193 Homework

+## Some of my favorite things about CS 19300

+- We get to learn terminal!
+- We get to learn Vim!
+- We get to learn GitHub!
+- We get to learn shell related things!
+- We get to learn LaTeX!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.